-We have performed a Review of the Property and Inventory of selected locations, pursuant to The Rules of the Florida Administrative Code, Section 69I-73, and School Board Policy 1002.1.
+We have reviewed the Property and Inventory of selected locations, pursuant to The Rules of the Florida Administrative Code, Section 69I-73, and School Board Policy 1002.1.

 Audits of Property and Inventory require that we account for all of the Property and Inventory charged to the locations.
-In order to complete this task, we have reviewed all property and inventory records disclosed from District accounts and made a determination as to the status of each item.
-This disposition may include:
+In order to complete this task, we have reviewed all property and inventory records disclosed from District accounts and determined the status of each item.
+This disposition may include the following:

-items which are at the location and are accounted for,

-items which were not available for review prior to the issuance of this report, items which may have been stolen and are supported by the proper District forms, items that have been transferred from one location to another and are supported by the proper District forms, items which have been declared surplus or obsolete and are supported by the proper District forms and, items which have been purchased and are verified to be in compliance with appropriate purchasing guidelines.
+- Items that are at the location and are accounted for, - Items that are not available for review prior to the issuance of this report, - Items that have been stolen and are supported by the proper District forms, - Items that have been transferred from one location to another and are supported by the appropriate District forms, - Items that have been declared surplus or obsolete and are supported by the appropriate District forms and, - Items that have been purchased are verified to comply with proper purchasing guidelines.

-We conducted our audits in accordance with generally accepted Government Accounting Standards issued by the Comptroller of the United States.
+We conducted our audits in accordance with Generally Accepted Government Accounting Standards issued by the Comptroller of the United States.

-This report contains twelve (12) property and inventory audits.
-Our property audits indicated that twelve (12) locations in the report complied with prescribed policies and procedures.
+This report contains three property and inventory audits.
+Our property audits indicated that all locations in the report complied with prescribed policies and procedures.